kai-niu/dimstore/README.md

 {
-   "store_name": "Kai's Feature Store",       # the name of the store "meta_manager": "ibm_wkc_meta_manager",    # the default meta manager layer "output_render": "html_render",            # the default output render layer
+   "store_name": "Kai's Feature Store",       # the name of the store "meta_manager": "ibm_wkc_meta_manager",    # the default meta manager layer "output_render": "html_render",            # the default output renderer layer
-   "default_persistor": "ibm_wkc_storage",    # the default persist layer
+   "default_persistor": "ibm_wkc_storage",    # the default persistence layer
    "default_serializer": "dill_serializer",   # the default serialization layer
    "default_cache_layer": "none",             # the default cache layer }
 ```

-2. The meta manager section configures the providers made available to manage feature metadata.
-The default meta_manager has to be chosen from the entities defined in this section.
+2. The `meta_manager` section configures the providers made available to manage feature metadata.
+The default `meta_manager` has to be chosen from the entities defined in this section.
 The supported metadata managers are:

    - Flat File
    - IBM Object Storage
-   - IBM Kownledge Catalog
+   - IBM Knowledge Catalog

 ##### example: